-Students who do not meet their probation requirements qualify for academic suspension.
-When a student is academically suspended, the Tepper School remains committed to student success and works with students on suspension throughout the suspension in targeted ways to ensure a successful return and sustained recovery during their CMU career.
+Students who do not meet their academic warning requirements may receive a one-year academic suspension.
+When a student is academically suspended, the Tepper School remains committed to student success and works with students on academic suspension throughout the time period to ensure a successful return and sustained recovery during their CMU career.
 When a student is placed on academic suspension, they must meet with their academic advisor and the assistant dean to develop a plan for their future success.
-There are three phases that define the support: phase one (immediately after academic suspension decision); phase two (during the academic suspension); phase three (preparing for the return).
-Information about these phases is provided in the academic suspension notification.
-Each phase includes advisor outreach to check-in with the student.
-While on academic suspension, there are impacts for students to be aware of while away.
+While on academic suspension, there are impacts for students to be aware of while away from their CMU studies.

 To return from academic suspension, the Tepper School requires the student to submit material for review to determine a student's eligibility to return.
 Information about the materials required to return from academic suspension and the deadline for submission are communicated within the academic actions letter.
-The University defines the suspension policy: